marcov64/Lsd/Readme.txt

 Please check LSD documentation using the menu Help at any time.
 The documentation includes from tutorials and a course on LSD to a complete manual covering all LSD details.

-For persisting problems email us: valente@ec.univaq.it or mcper@unicamp.br
+For persisting problems email us: valente@ec.univaq.it or mcper@unicamp.br or (especially for GIS) frederik.schaff@rub.de